kwilkos/cxf/distribution/src/main/release/samples/integration/jca/common/README.txt

 This directory does not contain an Apache CXF demo.
 It contains code that is common to other jca samples .
-You need to build the code of these dirctory before to run the other jca samples.
+You need to build the code of these directory before to run the other jca samples.

 NOTE